Coronavirus: Germany recommends AstraZeneca vaccine for under-65s only | DW | 28.01.2021

-Germany's vaccine commission has said there was a lack of data regarding the effectiveness of the AstraZeneca vaccine for older people.
-The EU is expected to decide Friday whether to approve the company's COVID jab.
+Germany has said there was a lack of data regarding the effectiveness of the AstraZeneca vaccine for older people.
+The UK-based firm is also in the midst of a dispute with the EU over reneging on its deal with the bloc.

 Germany's vaccine commission STIKO said on Thursday that AstraZeneca's COVID-19 jab should only be administered to people aged 64 and under.